WhatsApp Business API: App vs API — A Costly Mistake

 When the App Is Enough

-The free app works well when:
+The free app is plenty when:

 When the App Starts Costing You